juliomeza/Credit_Risk_Analysis/README.md

 1. NAIVE RANDOM OVERSAMPLING

-⋅⋅⋅The classifier is correct only 65% of the time, which is not a good prediction, but is not the worst neither.
+⋅⋅⋅ The classifier is correct only 65% of the time, which is not a good prediction, but is not the worst neither.

-⋅⋅⋅This model only predicts 'High Risk' credits with a precision of 1% and a recall of 72%.
+⋅⋅⋅ This model only predicts 'High Risk' credits with a precision of 1% and a recall of 72%.
 Combining both numbers, this is not a good model.

 ⋅⋅⋅To have a line break without a paragraph, you will need to use two trailing spaces.⋅⋅